alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-10-wahhabiyah-and-shaykh-muhammad-bin-abdul-wahhab.md

 active: wahhabi
 group1: true
 category: [fatwas,wahhabism,manhaj]
-excerpt: Some people told me that there is a thing called Wahhabiyyah, but I explained to them that there is no such thing called Wahabiyyah; that this is merely a name given by those who claim to be Ashraf to turn people away from the reformative call.
+summary: Some people told me that there is a thing called Wahhabiyyah, but I explained to them that there is no such thing called Wahabiyyah; that this is merely a name given by those who claim to be Ashraf to turn people away from the reformative call.
 ---

 ### Question: